aradford123/pi-shakedown/README.md

 # PI Car Shakedown script

-A shakedown script for the SE PI car project
+A shakedown script for the SE PI car project.

+Will run some car operations, and post a video and some pictures to a webex teams space.

+Please make sure the car can move forword for 2 seconds without crashing.

+It will also take an image at 45 degress to the Left hand side of the car

 ## To install

 first clone the repository